Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/elasticsearch.md

 **Time zone**

-By default, Superset uses UTC time zone for elasticsearch query.
+By default, Feris uses UTC time zone for elasticsearch query.
 If you need to specify a time zone, please edit your Database and enter the settings of your specified time zone in the Other > ENGINE PARAMETERS:

 ```